immcantation/alakazam/docs/topics/groupGenes.md

 considering only the V and J genes is performed.
 See Details for further clarification.

+sequence_alignment
+:   name of the column containing the sequence alignment.

 cell_id
 :   name of the column containing cell identifiers or barcodes.
 If specified, grouping will be performed in single-cell mode with the behavior governed by the `locus` and `only_heavy` arguments.
 If set to `NULL` then the bulk sequencing data is assumed.

+split_light
+:   A deprecated parameter.
+This would split clones by the light chain.
+For similar function use dowser::resolveLightChains

 locus
 :   name of the column containing locus information.